lucasuix/ml-student-grades/README.md

 ## Usage

-Make sure you're in the 'main' directory.
+In the root directory of the project, start the virtual environment with:

+`$ source bin/activate`

+Then open the main directory with:

+`$ cd main`

-To retrain the model and export the best model, if found one, as 'studentmodel.pickle'
+To retrain the model and export the best model as as 'studentmodel.pickle', if a better model is found:

 `$ python regression.py`